ipfs-inactive/blog/content/post/31-js-ipfs-0.26.md

 # 🌱 Future

-We have so much stuff in the pipeline, some of it almost got into this release but we eventually decided to defer it to a next release and make sure everyone would have access to the goodies in the _highlights_ section.
+We have so much stuff in the pipeline.
+Some of it almost got into this release but we eventually decided to defer it to a next release and make sure everyone would have access to the goodies in the _highlights_ section.
 That said, expect the following and more to come in a future release.

 ### Circuit Relay

-Circuit Relay is almost here, @dryajov showed us a demo of it working on the last IPFS All hands, you can watch it on the uploaded recording in YouTube https://youtu.be/chAXj_vsR2s?t=25m01s.
+Circuit Relay is almost here. @dryajov showed us a demo of it working on the last IPFS All Hands and you can watch it on the uploaded recording in YouTube https://youtu.be/chAXj_vsR2s?t=25m01s.
 Since then, @dryajov @stebalian and @vyzo have been working on making sure interop is fully tested.

 Follow the development on the _Awesome Endeavour PR_ - https://github.com/ipfs/js-ipfs/pull/830